lihe/My_English_learning/README.md

 To care for wisdom and truth adn the improvement of the soul is far better than to seek money and honor and reputation|7/29/2020
 I am simply I, and I cannot be labeled.|8/3/2020
 Time flies never to be recalled.|8/4/2020
+Youth means a temperamental predominance of courage over timidity, of the appetite for adventure over the love of ease.|8/5/2020

 ## Translation
 Translation|Date